Welcome to your new set-top box.

 - Computers: Any iTunes music and video libraries you’ve added to Home Sharing will show up here.

 - Settings: The place to change your Apple TV’s settings.

 In addition to these stock apps, the fourth-generation Apple TV launches with an App Store chock-full of third-party apps and games for your television.
 You can see every currently-shipping app in this video below:

 Though tvOS apps and iOS apps have different underlying code, Apple is allowing developers to sell their apps in “Universal” bundles: This means that you may get the tvOS version of an app for free if you already have its iOS counterpart.
 You can check to see if you have any tvOS apps available for download by going to App Store > Purchased.

 Once you’ve downloaded and installed some apps, you can launch any program by selecting it and clicking on it; to exit an app at any time, click on the Home button, or repeatedly click the Menu button to back out of settings.

 The Apple TV’s tvOS apps use on-demand resources to keep your local file size as small as possible: This means that you can install more apps and games without worrying that they’ll eat up your 32GB or 64GB storage space.

 If you want to further control how storage space is used per-app, you can go to Settings > General > Usage > Manage Storage.

 We hope you enjoy your new Apple TV!
-If you have any specific questions or requests, drop them in the comments and we'll try and tackle them ASAP.
-In the meantime, you can also check out our Apple TV tips channel for everything we've written on it so far.
+We’re going to be writing about Apple’s new set top box all weekend, but if you have any specific questions or requests, drop them in the comments and we’ll try and tackle them ASAP.
+In the meantime, you can also check out our Apple TV tips channel for everything we’ve written on it so far.